cognitom/dominiq/docs/action.md

 listen(document.body, "click").subscribe(app.dispatch)
 ```

-The trick happens here: `.flatMap(app.dispatch)` serializes the values into one Observable stream.

 > **Note**: Why not `Promise`? `Promise` can only return the value once.
 It's not enough.
 On the other hand, `Observable` can return the values multiple times.
 See also `async generator` in the next section.

 ## Async operation